Preparing for Medicare Worksheet

 6. Ask your doctor’s billing office what insurance it takes.

 "Do you accept and bill Medicare?" (also known as Original Medicare or Fee-For-Service Medicare.)
-"Private Fee-for-Service" is a type of Medicare Advantage plan. ☐ Yes ☐ No
+Note that "Private Fee-for-Service" is a type of Medicare Advantage plan.

-List the Medicare Advantage plans your doctor will bill; is she/he “in network”?
+List the Medicare Advantage plans your doctor will bill; are they “in network”?

 __________________________________________________________